YanikCeulemans/elm-presentation-portugal/readme.md

 # Demo app: Counter
-This repository was created to go along with the talk I gave about Elm.
+This repository was created to go alongside the talk I gave about Elm.
 It features a very basic typical Elm application built with the Elm Architecture using custom assets i.e. my own html/css.